Tel: 077 4179 5370 Whatsapp: 077 9304 9862

 Welcome to The Sustainable Events Company

-We are an award winning event management agency with years of experience in creating, managing and delivering amazing sustainable and climate neutral corporate events, conferences, awards dinners, exhibitions and eco-friendly exhibition stands
+We are an award winning event management agency with years of experience in creating, managing and delivering amazing sustainable and climate neutral/net zero corporate events, conferences, awards dinners, exhibitions and eco-friendly exhibition stands.

-We also work with other event, exhibition and conference organisers, sharing our expertise so that they can reduce or eliminate their own carbon footprint (it's good to share!)
+We also provide a consultancy service, working with marketing agencies, corporate event managers, and exhibition & conference organisers, sharing our expertise so that they can reduce the carbon footprint of their own events.

-We are the first (and, so far, only) UK event company to be awarded the coveted ESGmark®
+We are the first (and, so far, only) UK event company to be awarded the coveted ESGmark for our pioneering work in the field of sustainable events.

 What do we do?

-Whether it’s an international conference with thousands of delegates or a small company meeting, an exhibition covering 10 football pitches or just a hotel ballroom, an awards dinner or a social luncheon, or an eye-catching eco-friendly exhibition stand we’ve got you covered!
+Whether it’s an international conference with thousands of delegates or a small company meeting, an exhibition covering multiple halls or just a hotel ballroom; a lavish awards dinner or a company lunch; or an eye-catching eco-friendly exhibition stand, we’ve got you covered!

 Our friendly, versatile management team each have over 25 years’ experience of managing some major (and minor) events working with governments, blue chips, SME's & start-ups in the UK, Europe and all over the globe.